-As Halloween comes close,the books I am reading with my preschool boys aren’t scary, but maybe spooky and definitely funny.
-We love reading Halloween picture books and I hope to grow my collection of Halloween books over the next few years.
-Many of these books also include basic preschool themes like counting, so they are a great way to sneak in a little seasonal learning.
+As Halloween comes close, I am reading books that aren’t scary, but maybe spooky and definitely funny with my preschool boys.
+We love reading Halloween picture books, and I hope to grow my collection of Halloween picture books over the next few years.
+Many of these books also include basic preschool themes, like counting, so they are a great way to sneak in a little seasonal learning.

 Five Little Bats Flying in the Night by Steve Metzger This book is based on the 5 Little Monkeys Jumping on the Bed rhyme.
 Logan already does that rhyme with his older boy cousins and grandparents and they substitute their own names into the rhyme.
 I thought he would like a book that substitutes bats for the monkeys.
 Instead, he was quite upset the first time because he thought I was reading the story wrong.
 Eventually has has come around and has even enjoyed doing a felt board activity with this book.

-Six Creepy Sheep by Judith Ross Enderle Another Halloween counting book!
+Six Creepy Sheep by Judith Ross Enderle is another Halloween counting book!
 In this story, 6 sheep start off on Halloween night.
-They encounter creepy things (like pirates, fairies, hobos, goblins, and witches).
+They encounter creepy pirates, fairies, hobos, goblins, and witches.
 One by one they run off.
 In the end, they come to a Halloween party.
 They find all of the creepy things at the Halloween party.
 If your child scares easily, I would recommend starting with the end and showing them that all of the scary things in the story are just animals dressed up for a Halloween party.
 (It’s pretty clear in most of the pictures that they are wearing costumes)